 The Horta Museum (Musee Horta) – the house of Victor Horta, one of the founders of Art Nouveau.
 The building is small and only accepts limited numbers each day, so best to get there when it opens, at 2pm.

-Belgian Centre of Comic Strip Art, on Zandstraat/rue des Sables, to discover the Belgian origins of Tintin (and the Smurfs!), amoungst other cartoon legends.
+Belgian Centre of Comic Strip Art, on Zandstraat/rue des Sables, to discover the Belgian origins of Tintin (and The Smurfs!), amongst other cartoon legends.

 Musee Rene Magritte, on rue Esseghem is a must see for surrealist painting fans.